 Use this page to get an overview of basic facts about the property including current and historical photos, the property description, interior and exterior features, schools, homeowner info and location details, mortgage, deed and distressed info; side-by-side comparisons of MLS vs. public records information; sales, tax and mortgage histories; interactive maps and more.

-There are six main tabs that make up a Property Details page:
+There are six main tabs that make up the page:

 - Refined Value

-The Summary tab of the Property Details is your starting place to find out anything and everything about a property.
+The Summary tab is your starting place to find out anything and everything about a property.
 It’s packed with info!
-As soon as you search a specific property, you will be taken into the Property Details page, on the Summary tab.
+As soon as you search a specific property, you will be taken into there, on the Summary tab.